 Everyone has a right to enjoy what this world has to offer without fear of attack – and that extends to the World Wide Web.
 Under the law of England and Wales, any course of conduct (two or more incidents) designed to cause a person alarm or distress, or where the perpetrator ought to know that is the likely outcome, is harassment.
 It is a defence for the perpetrator to show that their conduct was reasonable, but with ‘trolling’ this will rarely be the case.

-Our cyberbullying and trolling solicitors can help you by: –
+Our trolling solicitors can help you by: –

 - Writing a Letter of Claim, or ‘cease and desist’ letter, to the person responsible

 - Securing an interim or post-Judgment injunction prohibiting the behaviour complained of

 - Persuading third parties such as website operators or hosts to remove offending material